25 Facts About Happiness That Will Make You Smile

 At 12 months, children are standing alone and beginning to walk.
 As soon as they are mobile, baby proofing becomes more important and it can be difficult to constantly monitor your child.
 Also, they begin to sleep through the night but are sleeping less overall, leaving less alone time for parents.
 It’s around this time that parents begin to focus more on their child’s happiness than their own.

-In 2016, a psychologist found that children who are have time for free play, have quality family time and have pleasant experiences with loving touch grow up to be happier adults.
+A psychologist found that children who are have time for free play, have quality family time and have pleasant experiences with loving touch grow up to be happier adults.
 When a child is upset, a parent’s natural instinct is to hold them close to comfort them.
 This touch is one of a child’s first lesson in love and trust.
 As adults, these positive experiences and close relationships keep them less anxious and happier than their peers who were not held and comforted.

 In an interestingly fun study, scientists used chopsticks to manipulate participant’s mouths into a genuine smile, fake smile or neutral expression.
 They then asked participants to engage in stressful tasks while the researchers continued to hold their assigned facial expressions with the chopsticks.
 Despite their expressions being artificially created, people who had the “genuine smile” experienced the lowest hearts and were relaxed.
 Even the fake smile group reported positive feelings.
 The neutral expression group did not experience a positive effect.